stainii/EasyMail/the-story-behind.md

 **Since my family members know how to use mail, I've chosen to make use of this.**

-I've created a mail account for my grand mother.
+I've created a mail account for my grandmother.
 The app will act as a mail client.

-* My family members can send messages to my grandmothers mail address, which will appear in my grand mother's app.
+* My family members can send messages to my grandmothers mail address, which will appear in my grandmother's app.
-* When my grand mother sends messages to my mom, the app sends the message to my mother as an email.
+* When my grandmother sends messages to my mom, the app sends the message to my mother as an email.

 One extra benefit: I don't need to run a backend on a server to save and provide the messages.
 Everything is done via mail.